calebjmatthews/endless-desert/concept.md

   [X] Terrain should contain a river bend in row 1 or 2 [X] Fix fortuity frequency
   [X] Trade option multipliers
-  [ ] Implements in separate trade good category
+  [X] Implements in separate trade good category
+  [X] Textile precursors in tier 3 trading
+  [ ] New equipment
   [ ] Combine simplified and blast furnaces
   [ ] Crystal glass in blast furnace
-  [ ] Glassware to use cloth subcategory as an ingredient [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Remove De Nang, too boring
+  [ ] Glassware to use cloth subcategory as an ingredient [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Rename simplified buildings
+  [ ] Research to increase speed of field notes
+  [ ] Revamp fuel
+  [ ] Remove De Nang, too boring
   [ ] Very early quest about displaced, beaten down, sassy royalty?
   [ ] Trader conversations
   [ ] Exploration long-term progression quests
-  [ ] Add animations to memos

-  [ ] Storing an occupied house kicks out the leader
-  [ ] Storing an assigned to building removes leader
   [ ] Fortuity with options for new equipment quests
   [ ] More repeatable fortuities
-  [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] Hide recipes missing ingredients
   [ ] Max analysis increases with items studied
   [ ] Research leveling system
+  [ ] Repeat analysis gives less knowledge?
+100% => 50% => 25%?

+  [ ] Hide recipes missing ingredients
+  [ ] Add animations to memos
+  [ ] Storing an occupied house kicks out the leader
+  [ ] Storing an assigned to building removes leader
   [ ] Store memo and conversation state in reducer
   [ ] Compressed resource view
-  [ ] Repeat analysis gives less knowledge?
-100% => 50% => 25%?
+  [ ] Fix for stuck without sand/knowledge before trading unlocked

 ## Commands
 ### Delete all records from all tables: